gstripling/stripling_machine_learning_resources/next - Copy.md

 ### Learning objectives

 * Create instruction based prompts using Gemini or Vertex AI Studio.
-* Create a training skills assessment using Google Forms
+* Create a training skills assessment using Google Forms.
-* Capture team training skills using Google Sheets
+* Capture team training skills using Google Sheets.
-* Visualize team skills using Google Forms/Data Studio
+* Visualize team skills using Google Forms/Data Studio.
 * Write prompts to create learning assets.
 * Write prompts to create pre/post training assessments.
 * Write prompts to create the learning assests
 * Write a prompt to export a learning asset into BigQuery.*
-* Write a prompt to create a chatbot based on a learning role.
+* Write a prompt to create a Chatbot based on a learning role.

 Vertex AI is a unified platform for building, deploying, and managing machine learning (ML) applications.
 Gemnini is Google's AI model.
 Vertex AI Studio allows you to write prompts without writing code and is available in Vertex AI.